-Recruitment, selection and skills development intervention are formally undertaken and led by the Human Resource Department within the SARB.
-To ensure a high level of public confidence in the SARB, new executives, management and employees are security-vetted to examine the integrity of the individual through, among other things, the person's education (skills and competency) and criminal background checks in order to reduce personnel security risks so that the FMI's security is not compromised in any manner.
+Recruitment, selection and skills development intervention are formally undertaken and led by the Human Resources Department within the SARB.
+To ensure a high level of public confidence in the SARB, new executives, management and employees are security-vetted to examine the integrity of the individual through, among other things, the person's education (skills and competency) and criminal background checks to mitigate any potential security risks relating to FMI operations.

-The SARB is committed to a Code of Ethics and Business Conduct (Code).
-This Code is endorsed by the Board and approved by the Governors' Executive Committee (GEC), and is based on a fundamental principle that business should be conducted with honesty, fairness and according to the law.
+To promote the highest ethical standards in the SARB, employees' conduct is governed by the SARB Ethics Policy.
+This policy is endorsed by the SARB Board and approved by the Governors' Executive Committee (GEC).
+The fundamental principle underpinning this policy is that business in the SARB should be conducted with honesty, fairness and according to the law.
 A disciplinary code and procedures are in place to manage any misconduct by management or any other employees of the SARB.